 - 72% of US consumers had written a review for a local business in 2020 - a big jump from 66% in 2019.

 - Review Stars in search engine results can increase click-through-rate by as much as 35%.

 - Reviews are estimated to make up as much as 10% of Google’s ranking factors.

 6. Riding the Referral Wave.

-An expertly planned customer incentive program also ties-in snugly to your referral marketing strategy – which is the practise of having happy customers recommend your brand to friends and acquaintances.
+An expertly planned customer incentive program also ties in snugly to your referral marketing strategy – which is the practice of having happy customers recommend your brand to friends and acquaintances.
 Referrals happen to be an extremely High ROI marketing approach, for two reasons.
 One, the cost of new customer acquisition is nearly zero.
-Two, since the 'Referrer' is familiar with both your brand and the person s/he is referring, both buying intent and chances of conversion are high.
+Two, since the 'Referrer' is familiar with both your brand and the person s/he is referring to, both buying intent and chances of conversion are high.
 You will experience the benefits first-hand when you do customer incentivization right.

 The stats are stacked in favour of Referrals

 - 92% of buyers tend to trust referrals from people they know.